josswinn/josswinn.github.com/_posts/2011-10-18-hacking-the-academy.md

 * Thomas, Douglas.
 2002.
 Hacker Culture.
 University of Minnesota Press.
 * Wark, McKenzie.
 2004.
 A Hacker Manifesto.
 Harvard University Press.

-First published in the [Guardian](http://www.guardian.co.uk/higher-education-network/2011/oct/18/hacking-academy-devxs-conference)
+A version of this post with minor edits was first published in the [Guardian](http://www.guardian.co.uk/higher-education-network/2011/oct/18/hacking-academy-devxs-conference)